tylerdurden4285/watermarker/README.md

 API_KEY=your-secure-api-key    # Change this to a secure key UPLOAD_FOLDER=./uploads        # Where to store uploaded files MAX_UPLOAD_SIZE_MB=1024        # Max file size in MB (1GB)
+# Optional task hooks (URL or command)
+START_HOOK=
+ERROR_HOOK=
+COMPLETE_HOOK=
 ```

+Set any of these hook variables to either a webhook URL or a command path.
+The
+task data is sent as JSON to the URL or as a JSON argument to the command.

 ### API Parameters